aniasalcedo/Words-You-Know/README.md

 ## Features
 * **User Accounts:** Each user will be able to create their own personal profile with their own dictionary and view it after logging in.
 * **Adding words to a word bank:** Users can organize what they learn by adding new words - with definitions - to their word bank.
-* **Deleteing words from a word bank:** Users can delete the words that were previously added to the database.
+* **Deleting words from a word bank:** Users can delete the words that were previously added to the database.
 * **Search:** Users can search in the real-time for their words in both languages.

 ## Technologies